ODonnellM/clickLight/README.md

 Clicklight was specifically designed to be small and nimble, hiding the gory details of HTML5 canvas under a small, clean API.
 It has very little built-in functionality.
 If you need a more featureful solution, you may want to have a look at the venerable ImageMapster plugin.

 Clicklight can exist in one of two states

 1. Instantiation where nothing or a config object is passed in to build an instance
-2. Method calling by passing string identifiers of the provide API
+2. Method calls via passing string identifiers followed by arguments

 ## Setup